-Scientists have found various classes of fluorescent materials that can be doped with specific elements to make their behaviours highly dependent on certain physical properties that are of practical interest for sensing applications.
-OSENSA Innovations has discovered that it is possible, for instance, to use the fluorescent properties of certain crystal matrices to measure temperature, pressure, humidity, oxygen, and carbon dioxide.
+Scientists have found various classes of fluorescent materials that can be doped with specific elements to make their behaviors highly dependent on certain physical properties that are of practical interest for sensing applications.
+OSENSA Innovations discovered that it is possible, for instance, to use the fluorescent properties of certain crystal matrices to measure temperature, pressure, humidity, oxygen, and carbon dioxide.
 All of these physical properties can be measured by accurately determining the exponential time constant of the unique fluorescent material.
-OSENSA is developing a series of very cost effective fiber optic sensors that exploit these principles.
+OSENSA developed a series of highly cost-effective fiber optic temperature sensors that exploit these principles.
 One significant advantage that OSENSA has over competing sensing technologies is that fiber optic sensors are inherently immune to electromagnetic noise and interference.
 There are no metal conductors that act as antennae to transmit current and voltage.
-This makes OSENSA’s sensors ideally suited for applications in high voltage power transmission, microwave, and plasma environments.
-In addition, OSENSA’s technology permits the use of inexpensive, large-core polymer plastic optical fiber in applications below 150°C. Plastic optical fiber is extremely robust and durable, and is already widely used in the automotive, industrial and telecommunication industries.
+This makes OSENSA’s sensors ideally suited for applications in high-voltage power transmission, microwave, and plasma environments.
+In addition, OSENSA’s technology permits the use of inexpensive, large-core polymer plastic optical fiber in applications below 150°C.

-The accuracy and stability of OSENSA’s fiber optic sensors surpasses traditional thermocouples and can approach PRT’s (Platinum Resistance Thermometers) in calibrated applications.
-OSENSA has demonstrated long-term stability below ±0.025°C, although the bulk of its products ship with much lower accuracy requirements in applications which are far less demanding.
+The accuracy and stability of OSENSA’s fiber optic sensors surpass traditional thermocouples and can approach PRT’s (Platinum Resistance Thermometers) in calibrated applications.
+OSENSA offers solutions with long-term stability of ±0.025°C, as well as products with an absolute accuracy of ±0.1°C.

 Figure 1: Schematic overview of OSENSA’s fluorescent sensor technology.